January is Cervical Health Awareness Month

 The Art and Science of Treating Cervical Cancer

 Cervical cancers can be as unique as the patients in whom they’re diagnosed so there’s no one size fits all approach to treatment.
-In this episode we talk with Dr. Leslie Randall, Division Head of Gynecologic Oncology with the Virginia Commonwealth University Medical Center.
-In addition to current treatment options like surgery, chemotherapy, and radiation Dr. Randall discusses innovations like immune therapies, offers tips on how patients can cope with treatment and its aftermath, and talks about the crucial role patients play in the research and clinical trials process
+In this episode we talk with Dr. Leslie Randall, Division Head of Gynecologic Oncology with the Virginia Commonwealth University Medical Center about treatment options like surgery, chemotherapy, radiation, and innovations like immune therapies, as well as the crucial role patients play in the research and clinical trials process

 A Conversation on Cervical Cancer with Denise Linton, DNS, RN, FNP, FAANP